exercism/docs/building/tooling/test-generators.md

 - Create the exercise files for a new exercise: run `bin/configlet create --practice-exercise <slug>`
 - Sync the `tests.toml` file of an existing exercise: run `bin/configlet sync --tests --update --exercise <slug>`
-- Fetch the exercise's canonical data to disk (this is a side-effect or either of the above commands)
+- Fetch the exercise's canonical data to disk (this is a side-effect of either of the above commands)

 This makes `configlet` a great tool to use in combination with the Test Generator for some really powerful workflows.